PVinhP/PPV_Workshop_01/Workshop/content/10-cleanup/_index.md

 After you've completed the workshop, to stop incurring costs, you should remove the resources that you created in your AWS account.

-Use AWS CLI to delete resources

-### Remove the AWS SAM application and startup CloudFormation stack
+## Remove the AWS SAM application and startup CloudFormation stack

 Navigate to the AWS Cloud9 terminal, and then run the following commands: